vuestorefront/vue-storefront/packages/docs/composition/composables.md

 </script>
 ```

-Let's go step by step through this example to understand what's going on:

-1. We begin by extracting needed methods and state variables from the composable.
-2. Next, we call the asynchronous `load` method within the `useFetch` hook to load user data.
-3. Finally, we return the `user` object from the `setup` method to make it available in the components `<template>`.

-While it's okay to destructure a composable as we did in step 1, you should **not** destructure read-only states, such as the `user` or `error` properties.
+While it's okay to destructure a composable like we did above, you should **not** destructure read-only states, such as the `user` or `error` properties.
 Doing it this way will create variables that are not reactive and don't update.

 ```javascript
 /**